marscoin/.github/profile/README.md

 ---

-*Marscoin™ is a registered trademark of The Marscoin Foundation, LLC*
+*Marscoin™ is a registered trademark of The Marscoin Foundation, LLC* [USPTO 7,227,237](https://www.marscoin.org/marscoin-foundation-charting-new-territories-with-a-historic-trademark-registration/)